viamrobotics/docs/docs/tutorials/yahboom-rover.md

 ---
-title: "Setting up a Yahboom 4WD Rover with a Bluetooth Gamepad on Viam"
+title: "How to Set Up a Yahboom 4WD Rover with a Bluetooth Gamepad on Viam"
-linkTitle: "Driving a Yahboom Rover with a Gamepad"
+linkTitle: "Drive a Yahboom Rover with a Gamepad"
 weight: 25
 type: "docs"
 description: "Instructions for getting a Yahboom 4WD Rover driving with a Bluetooth Gamepad and the Viam app."